The Lottery Ticket Hypothesis in Denoising: Towards Semantic-Driven Initialization: Property Verification of Winning Tickets

-We conduct our experiments on the MS COCO 2017 dataset~\cite{lin2014microsoft}, which contains both image caption and object annotation.
-During denoising, the captions of images can be used as prompts, and the object annotations can be used as layout guidance.
-We select 6000 samples whose bounding box categories are all mentioned in their image captions, where 3000 contain one object, and the other 3000 contain two, as in the previous work~\cite{mao2023trainingfree, mao2023guided}.
-All images and their corresponding annotations are resized to $512^2$.
+To verify the behavior of winning tickets in the presence of a large number of object combinations, we conducted an experiment where winning tickets were collected in advance against a large number of object pairs.
+We conduct this experiment on the MS COCO 2017 dataset~\cite{lin2014microsoft}, which contains both image captions and object annotations.
+The captions of images can be used as prompts, and the object annotations can be used as specified regions of objects.
+We select 6000 samples whose bounding box categories are all mentioned in their image captions, where 3000 contain one object, and the other 3000 contain two.
+There are a total of about 700 possible category combinations in the samples.